North Korea destroys inter-Korean liason office in Kaesong: Yonhap | DW | 16.06.2020

 Pyongyang has repeatedly issued threats against South Korea in recent days, including a warning that it would destroy the office.

 The office, built in 2018, was near the border with South Korea.
-The city is often used to host inter-Korean meetings.
+The city of Kaesong is often used to host inter-Korean meetings.

 Read more: North Korea's army 'fully ready' to move against South Korea